acend/helm-basics-training/content/en/docs/06/01_deploy.md

 * `MYSQL_DATABASE_ROOT_PASSWORD` references the the database root password value from the secret you created in task 1
 * `MYSQL_DATABASE_USER` with the value `acend`
 * `MYSQL_URI` with the value `mysql://$(MYSQL_DATABASE_USER):$(MYSQL_DATABASE_PASSWORD)@{{ .Release.Name }}-mariadb/$(MYSQL_DATABASE_NAME)`

+And enclose all environment variables in a conditional If-statement with following condition: `database.enabled == true`

 ### Solution Task {{% param sectionnumber %}}.2